Markers

 Hover and pop-ups

-The default Node Creators do not provide hover capabilities, but as previously stated, markers are simply HTML elements that are moved in sync with the chart as you zoom and pan.
+The default Node Creators do not provide hover capabilities.
+However, as previously stated, markers are simply HTML elements that are moved in sync with the chart as you zoom and pan.
 Feel free to create these HTML elements with any attributes you wish, including hover capabilities.

 Here is a working example of markers with hover functionality: